manikbajaj/linux-cli/practice/package-management.md

 ## Task 5: Removing Packages

 1. Realizing that you prefer other text editors over `vim`, remove the `vim` package.
-2. Also, remove the package `nano` if it's installed.
+2. Also, remove the package `git` if it's installed.
 3. After removal, ensure that the packages were indeed removed by listing the installed packages.

 ## Task 6: Clean-up